alyssahernandez/tech-elevator-notes/feb04.md

 Sometimes a user will feed you an array of numbers, but we won't know how many they'll feed us.
 With a grocery list, for example, they can list as many items as they want.
 If we declare `int[] groceryList = new int[5];`, this array will hold a max of five objects.
 Arrays are static with a specific number of slots; they don't handle collections of objects well, especially if our application doesn't know how much data we need to store in them.
 To combat this problem, we use something called a *list.*

 Lists, while you can type them, can hold whatever object you put in there.
 A list is not an object; it is an interface.
 (More on interfaces later.)
 An interface is a contract that says *I will behave in this way; I will let you do these things to me.*

+## Collections

+Lists are part of what is called the *collections framework.* The collections framework is a set of classes specifically meant to handle collections of unknown sizes, such as a list.
+There are three main classes:

+- `List` : a general collection
+- `Stack` : forces a last-in-first-out behavior
+- `Queue` : forces a first-in-first-out behavior

+Remember: Classes are a group of methods and variables in a source code file from which you can create objects from.

+Using these classes makes it easy to add, remove, clear or rearrange the contents of these objects, unlike an array.

+The collections we're learning about today are *linear data structures.* That means they refer to a way that data is organized to be used by a program.
+The elements within the structure have a certain sequence.

 ## Creating a List